incrajesh/incrajesh/README.md

 - ⚡ Fun fact: ...
 -->

-I am a Multi-disciplinary Software Developer and well-rounded IT professional with over six years of experience, possessing expert knowledge of the software development lifecycle and a solid understanding of technologies required for the development and deployment.
+I am a Multi-disciplinary Software Developer and well-rounded IT professional with over nine years of experience, possessing expert knowledge of the software development lifecycle and a solid understanding of technologies required for the development and deployment.

 ## ⚡ Tech Stack